The Thuya Tree

 The working of large pieces of furniture is very wasteful, with much of the wood thrown away.
-Now, all the smaller pieces of the root of the tree are being hand crafted iunto beautiful small gift items.
+Now, all the smaller pieces of the root of the tree are being hand crafted into beautiful small gift items.
 We are now part of this strategy in promoting the giftware worldwide.

 By turning their attention to the small items, the traditional artisans are leaving the majority of the trees in the middle of the forest to grow to their full size, which takes up to 70 years.
 This is being supported by a vigorous re-planting program.

-Thuya wood is a unique natural resource, yet great skill is also required to use this resource to create these beautiful gifts.
+Thuya wood is a unique natural resource, yet great skill is also required to use this resource to create these ebautiful gifts.
 These are traditional skills which have been passed down from generation to generation.

 Craftspeople or Artisans in Morocco are traditionally organised in souks which specialise in a specific skill - such as pottery, leatherwork, Carpet weaving, jewellery.
 Teenagers receive a holistic education - spending part of the day studying literature, religion, economy etc and the other part of the day learning the traditional skills of their discipline.

 Many of the Artisans group together in craft cooperatives to share overheads and jointly market their goods.
 Cadwyn works with these Artisans to advise on which gift items are in demand in Europe and America, to control quality and to arrange exportation.

 Our relationship however goes far beyond that of an economic consultancy.
 We know personally many of the artisans, work with them and count them as our personal friends.
 We know how important the sales are to them.
 They are rightly proud of their products and we help to market them via the world wide web.